 To do so, access your Admin Menu from the gear icon, find the Salesforce section, and press Manage.
 When the Salesforce package installation is over, this settings page displays five tabs, each one managing different aspects of the integration.
 You can now start synchronizing users, courses and enrollments.

 If you are planning to use Docebo embedded into Salesforce, you need to configure the tab visibility for users.
-Refer to this article for instructions on how to do it.
+For more information please see Using Docebo Embedded into Salesforce.

 Changing the Salesforce Org URL